Chat with us

 • Large Sets of Tools and Dependencies

-Popular Frameworks & Libraries Django, NumPy, Pandas Spring, Hibernate, Google Guava It’s a framework itself and has core frameworks like Active Record, Action Mailer, Action Pack Qt, Boost, OpenCV Gin, Echo, Fiber
+Popular Frameworks and Libraries Django, NumPy, Pandas Spring, Hibernate, Google Guava It’s a framework itself and has core frameworks like Active Record, Action Mailer, and Action Pack.
+Qt, Boost, OpenCV Gin, Echo, Fiber

-Performance & Speed Moderate, but high in analyzing large datasets Moderate to High Low to Moderate Extremely High Extremely High
+Performance and Speed Moderate, but high in analyzing large datasets Moderate to High Low to Moderate Extremely High Extremely High

 1. Python